sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Greater Detection.** You can spend 2

 additional psionic points to increase your range to 5 miles, and you are drawn to the target, as if it is calling to you.
-You can pinpoint its location (including its current trajectory if itís traveling), and can continue to do so if channeling this feature.
+You can pinpoint its location (including its current trajectory if it√≠s traveling), and can continue to do so if channeling this feature.
 You can locate a specific or unique object, provided that you have observed it within 30 feet at least once.

 **World-Wide Detection.** You can spend 3 additional psionic points to increase your range to planetary, and you can locate a specific or unique creature known to you, provided that you have observed it within 30 feet at least once.

-Beginnerís Luck
+Beginner√≠s Luck

 Also at 3rd level, you gain proficiency with all gaming sets and an expertise die when playing them for stakes.